 A guide to getting your personal seal in Japan

-For living in Japan, instead of writing a signature Japanese people use hanko (personal seal) in many different circumstances, such as when renting a house, buying a car/house, opening a bank account, and more.
+Instead of using a signature, Japanese people use hanko/inkan (personal seal) in many different circumstances, such as when renting a house, buying a car/house, opening a bank account, and more.

 1. Types of hanko/personal seal